Back to articles list Articles Cookbook

 I’m guessing that you’d think it’s too good to be true.
 Actually, it’s not.
 As soon as you learn to create SQL reports, data in business will cease to be such a headache.

 Let’s take a look at a few of the different SQL functions you’ll have at your disposal after learning SQL reporting.
 I’ll use an example from the jewelry industry, an area I’m familiar with.
-The diamonds table shows a list of loose diamonds available in the stock holding for setting in a customer’s engagement ring:
+The diamonds table shows a list of loose diamonds available for setting in a customer’s engagement ring:

 idcarat_weightcutcolorclarity